ethanokamura/perfectline/src/content/cpp-101/constructors.md

 To do this, we initialize an object using another object of the same type (thus creating a copy).

-Here's and example with a vector.
+Here's an example with a vector.
 ```cpp
 vector<int> a{ 1, 2, 3 };
 vector<int> b(a);